jrladd/dh2020/policies.md

 You'll be assessed in this class based on your participation in discussions, as well as written assignments and a presentation.
 This is not a technical course, and you will **NOT** be assessed based on technical expertise in any of the workshops.
 Instead, you'll be asked to write short reflections on the ways that workshop activities connect to the themes and readings of the course.

-- 25%: Discussion Lead
+- 30%: Discussion Lead/Class Participation
 - 20%: Project/Website Review
-- 25%: Class Participation
+- 20%: Data Analysis Proposal
 - 30%: Final Project (due Monday 8 June)

 More information on all these assignments, including the discussion lead, digital project review, and final project, will be distributed at on separate assignment sheets.